yoannisj/sass-vars/Readme.md

 Convert between json, scss, and plain javascript objects.
 Forks the `parseJson` function from [node-sass-import-once](https://github.com/at-import/node-sass-import-once).
 If `options.unquoteColors` is set to true, the color values in the sass variable will be unquoted so they can be used properly in your stylesheets.

+**Caution**: this module has not been properly tested yet.
+Use at your own risks.

 ## Features

 - parses Yaml buffers/strings